act-rules/act-rules-web/README.md

 npm run getData:implementations:after
 ```

-Check that the script does not error, and that a the a file is created for the new implementation in `_data/implementations/`.
+Check that the script does not return any error, and that a file is created for the new implementation in `_data/implementations/`.
 If an error occurs, this is most likely due because of an issue in the EARL+JSON format.

 ### Step 4: Push and publish